Thunder add six at BCJALL Draft

 The draft was held January 5 at Langley Events Centre with a total of 48 players selected by the eight teams.
 Seven Ridge Meadows players were taken among the eight first-round picks.

-Joining Wandler and Quinn in the Junior Thunder organization are Jaden Terry (second round, 13th overall), Tenzin Fernandez (third round, 21st), Justin McKnight (fourth round, 28th) and Connor Sande (sixth round, 44th).
+Joining Wandler and Quinn in the Junior Thunder organization are Jaiden Terry (second round, 13th overall), Tenzin Fernandez (third round, 21st), Justin McKnight (fourth round, 28th) and Connor Sande (sixth round, 44th).
 Sande comes from the Mission Minor Lacrosse program while the other three are products of the Vancouver Minor Lacrosse Association.

 Brayden Wandler, 5’10 150 pounds, Goalie